"It's listing to the right."

 "Gross!"
 Krebs stared at Fluff, or maybe it was Puff.
 "They ate peppermint and that came out of them?"

-Jazz held her nose as she waved her hand through the noxious air that seemed to get worse by the minute.
+Jazz held her nose as she waved her hand through the noxious air that grew worse by the minute.
 "I should have remembered that peppermint doesn't agree with them."

-"I guess we'll be drinking our Irish coffee in the kitchen if not another city."
-Krebs led the way.
+"I guess we'll be drinking our Irish coffee in the kitchen."
+Krebs led the way toward the back of the house.
+“Hey witchy roomie, can you conjure up some gas masks?”